-48.8 The Governor may, in accordance with any leave granted by the Supreme Court or on recommendation of the St. Helena Media Commission as contemplated in section 9(1)(a) of the Media Standards Ordinance, 2011, determine any licence to which such leave or recommendation relates by causing to be served upon the licensee at its principal place of business in St. Helena a notice in writing revoking such licence.
+48. The Governor may, in accordance with any leave granted by the Supreme Court or on the recommendation of the St Helena Media Commission as contemplated by section 9(1)(a) of the Media Standards Ordinance, 2011, terminate any licence to which the leave or recommendation relates by causing to be served upon the licensee at the licensee's principal place of business in St Helena a notice in writing revoking the licence.